andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 # Running the app

-Teacher instructed us to run the project with the followin command:
+Teacher instructed us to run the project with the following command:

 ```
 npm run start